 Welcome to the library!
 Please check this page often to stay informed of all our events, activities, and fun.

-Book Fair is coming April 29-May 3, but you can take advantage of more books and more time if you shop online at the school book fair website.
+Book Fair is coming November 18 to November 22, but you can take advantage of more books and more time if you shop online at the school book fair website.

 Respect the library materials (so we’ll have more to use).